2003 invasion of Iraq: Summary of the invasion

-The Iraqi army suffered from poor morale, even amongst the elite Republican Guard.
+The Iraqi army suffered from poor morale, even among the elite Republican Guard.
 Entire units disbanded into the crowds upon the approach of invading troops, or actually sought out U.S. and UK forces to surrender to.
 Many Iraqi commanding officers were bribed by the CIA or coerced into surrendering.
 The leadership of the Iraqi army was incompetent – reports state that Qusay Hussein, charged with the defense of Baghdad, dramatically shifted the positions of the two main divisions protecting Baghdad several times in the days before the arrival of U.S. forces, and as a result the units were confused, and further demoralized when U.S. forces attacked.
 The invasion force did not see the entire Iraqi military thrown against it; U.S. and UK units had orders to move to and seize objective target points rather than seek to engage Iraqi units.
 This resulted in most regular Iraqi military units emerging from the war without having been engaged, and fully intact, especially in southern Iraq.
 It is assumed that most units disintegrated to return to their homes.

 According to a declassified Pentagon report, "The largest contributing factor to the complete defeat of Iraq's military forces was the continued interference by Saddam."
 The report, designed to help U.S. officials understand in hindsight how Saddam and his military commanders prepared for and fought the invasion, paints a picture of an Iraqi government blind to the threat it faced, hampered by Saddam's inept military leadership and deceived by its own propaganda and inability to believe an invasion was imminent without further Iraqi provocation.
 According to the BBC, the report portrays Saddam Hussein as "chronically out of touch with reality – preoccupied with the prevention of domestic unrest and with the threat posed by Iran."